Giftbit/currencyapi/feature-deep-dive/reactions.md

 # Reactions

-[Lightrail](https://www.lightrail.com) Reactions provides an endpoint for your own outbound webhook to send events and configure actions to happen in Lightrail based on those events.
+[Lightrail](https://www.lightrail.com) Reactions takes events from your system and triggers actions in Lightrail.
+It's flexible.
+The events can be any structure that works for you and the actions can use and manipulate that data.

 ## Input

 Sending events to Reactions is easy.
 Just POST to https://www.lightrail.com/v1/react/input with a JSON body and your API key in the Authorization header.
 There are no restrictions on the format of the body.
-Events can trigger a reaction, multiple reactions, or none at all.
+Events can trigger one reaction, multiple reactions, or none at all.

 ### Idemotency